Two-scale integrators with high accuracy and long-time conservations for the nonlinear Klein-Gordon equation in the nonrelativistic limit regime: Proof of long time energy near conservation (Theorem )

-Long time energy conservation is proved mainly based on the technology of modulated Fourier expansions, which was firstly developed in \cite{hairer2000} and was used for the long-term analysis of many methods \cite{Cohen0,Cohen2,Lubich2006,Lubich2,lubich19,WW,WZ,WZ21}.
+Long time energy {near conservation} is proved mainly based on the technology of modulated Fourier expansions, which was firstly developed in \cite{hairer2000} and was used for the long-term analysis of many methods \cite{Cohen0,Cohen2,Lubich2006,Lubich2,lubich19,WW,WZ,WZ21}.
 The main differences and contributions of long term analysis given in this section involve in two aspects.
 We extend the technology of modulated Fourier expansions to multi-stage schemes and prove the long-time result for both two-stage and three-stage methods.
 This provides some developments for studying long-term behavior of various methods.
 Moreover, in contrast to the existing work, we neither assume bounded energy, nor assume small initial value for the considered system.
 In the proof, the result is derived for the methods applied to the energy unbounded system \eqref{klein-gordon} with large initial value.
 Finite dimensional vector space and Euclidean norm are considered in the analysis.

 \begin{proof}The proof consists of three parts.
-The first two parts are given for S2O2 and the last one is devoted to the proof of S3O4.
+The first two parts are given for S2O3 and the last one is devoted to the proof of S3O4.

-\textbf{I. Modulated Fourier expansions.} \begin{lemma} With the notations introduced in Section \ref{sec:31} and under the conditions given in Theorem \ref{Long-time thm}, the numerical result $ \widehat{Z^{n}}$ \eqref{cs ei-ful2} obtained from S2O2 can be expressed by the following modulated Fourier expansion at $ \tilde{t}=n\hh$
+\textbf{I. Modulated Fourier expansions.} \begin{lemma} With the notations introduced in Section \ref{sec:31} and under the conditions given in Theorem \ref{Long-time thm}, the numerical result $ \widehat{Z^{n}}$ \eqref{cs ei-ful2} obtained from S2O3 can be expressed by the following modulated Fourier expansion at $ t =n\hh$ { where $\alpha^{\mathbf{k}}$ are smooth coefficient functions for $ t =n\hh$.
+These functions and their derivatives have the bounds